 Civil servants similarly have an interest in understanding the history and views of their ministers.
 Respondents to our survey included civil servants from the Department for Environment, Food & Rural Affairs, Ministry of Justice, Cabinet Office, Foreign Office, Department for Work and Pensions and the Department for Education.

 They use the service to keep track of Parliamentary mentions of their department and work.
-Inside the DWP (one of the larger departments), one response came from a civil servant who used the alerts to shape service delivery.
+Inside the DWP (one of the larger departments), one response came from a civil servant who used the alerts to shape service delivery by subscribing to questions answered by the minister.

 While charities highlighted that examples of existing written questions helped them draft new ones, they are also useful to civil servants in writing responses to those questions as they can see how similar questions have been answered previously.